British philosophy: William of Ockham

+Ockham depicted on a stained glass window.

 William of Ockham (c.
-1288 – c.
+1288–c.
 1348) was an English Franciscan friar and scholastic philosopher.
+Ockham advocated nominalism as a solution to the problem of universals in such works as Summa Logicae (1323).
-He is perhaps most well known for his principle of parsimony, famously known as Occam's razor.
-This actual term is claimed not to appear in his writings, but rather summarizes the principle he expressed in passages such as Numquam ponenda est pluralitas sine necessitate [Plurality must never be posited without necessity] and Frustra fit per plura quod potest fieri per pauciora (It is futile to do with more things that which can be done with fewer).
-Generally it refers to distinguishing between two hypotheses either by "shaving away" unnecessary assumptions or cutting apart two similar conclusions.

-The words often attributed to Occam: entia non sunt multiplicanda praeter necessitatem ("entities must not be multiplied beyond necessity") are absent in his extant works; This particular phrasing comes from John Punch who used it in describing a "common axiom" (axioma vulgare) of the Scholastics.
+He is perhaps best known for his principle of parsimony, famously known as Ockham's razor.
+This actual term is claimed not to appear in his writings, but rather summarizes the principle he expressed in passages such as Plurality must never be posited without necessity and It is futile to do with more things that which can be done with fewer.
+(Note: The words often attributed to Occam: entia non sunt multiplicanda praeter necessitatem ("entities must not be multiplied beyond necessity") are absent in his extant works; This particular phrasing comes from Irishman John Punch who used it in describing a "common axiom" (axioma vulgare) of the Scholastics.)
+Generally it refers to distinguishing between two hypotheses, with the metaphor of a razor used either by "shaving away" unnecessary assumptions or cutting apart two similar conclusions.

+Ockham had followers like Robert Holcot (c.
+1290–1349), Adam of Wodeham (1298–1358), and William Crathorn (fl. c.
+1330).
+Holcot also known as Doctor firmus et indefatigabilis (Latin: "strong and tireless doctor") died of the Black plague.
+Walter Chatton (c.
+1290–1343) was Ockham's intellectual rival.
+Crathorn and Chatton both criticized Aristotelian notions of space.

+Ockham's followers influenced Pelagians like Thomas of Buckingham and Uthred of Boldon (c.
+1320–1397).
+Ockham spent his final years taking refuge with Louis IV, Holy Roman Emperor at the Alter Hof in Munich, and his work also influenced French and German philosophy.